Jhansi Uttar Pradesh, India Travel Guide

 The Bundelkhand region has traditions in local crafts.
 Seek out artisans working with brassware, traditional textiles, or clay to observe their skills.

-Support local artisans by purchasing directly from their workshops.
+Support local artisans by purchasing directly from the workshops.

-While formal cooking classes are not widely advertised, inquiring at homestays or with local guesthouses might uncover informal opportunities to learn Bundelkhandi cooking.
+While formal cooking classes are not widely advertised, inquiring at staying with a local family or with local guesthouses might uncover informal opportunities to learn Bundelkhandi cooking.

 This immersive culinary experience is an unique way to connect with local culture.